Why Is My Moka Pot Coffee Bitter? (Causes and Simple Fixes)

 Avoid using a dishwasher as it can damage sensitive parts such as gaskets or seals.

-1. Use A Lighter Roast Coffee
+1. Prefer Lighter Coffee Roasts

 Opting for a lighter roast coffee can be a game changer when avoiding bitter Moka Pot coffee.